biosafetylvl5/gwynu/src/understanding/estradiol.njk.md

 After completing this project, I found [this paper](https://doi.org/10.1590/S0100-40422010000400040) which also deals with UV quantification of estradiol.

-#### Determination of Estradiol Valerate Content in Grey Market HRT Tablets by Uttmark, Tanzo (Chem 134)
+**Determination of Estradiol Valerate Content in Grey Market HRT Tablets by Uttmark, Tanzo (Chem 134):**

 #### Introduction